xtbtds/Heart_Attack_Prediction_Service/README.md

 ***thall*** - Thalium Stress Test result ~ (0,3)
 ***exng*** - Exercise induced angina ~ 1 = Yes, 0 = No
 ***output*** - Target variable

+Trained 2 models: Random Forest and Logistic Regression with parameter tuning and cross validation.
+The best auc-roc score is 87%.
+NOTE, that due to the lack of data, model works correctly only with specific range of each parameter (f.e, there are no raws for age <= 30, so I do not recommend to use it seriously).

 ### To run the app using docker compose:
 ```
 docker-compose up -d